 Wafels & Dinges

 Wafels & Dinges is one of the most well-known food trucks in New York City.
-The truck sells nothing but authentic Belgian, Brussels and Liege waffles (wafels) and toppings (dinges) — we suspect "Parks & Recreation" character Leslie Knope would be a big fan!
-The menu features both sweet and savory waffles, too, so you don't have to load up on sugar to enjoy the food.
+The truck sells nothing but authentic Belgian, Brussels and Liege waffles (wafels) and toppings (dinges), with both sweet and savory options.
 With toppings like dulce de leche, Nutella, Spekuloos cookie spread and various nuts and fruits, you can't go wrong.
-And for the savory waffles, you can order a waffle with bacon and maple syrup, pulled pork or even a chili con carne waffle.
-Wafels & Dinges has everything from hot cocoa and coffee to ice cream (with waffle cones, of course) and milkshakes, too, so there's something delicious for everyone.
+And for the savory waffles, you can order a waffle with bacon and maple syrup, pulled pork or even a chili con carne waffle. has everything from hot cocoa and coffee to ice cream (with waffle cones, of course) and milkshakes, too, so there's something delicious for everyone.
 The truck is also available for catering.